 Before you file a medical malpractice lawsuit, you need to understand the burden of proof – and whether you have a legitimate claim or not.
 Even if a doctor commits an error, that error may not be the result of negligence; therefore, he or she may not be liable for your injuries under malpractice laws.
-That being said, you should always consult with a medical malpractice attorney to see if your case is one of negligence or not.
+That being said, you should always consult with a medical malpractice attorney to see if your case is of negligence or not.
 Doing so can ensure that you receive compensation for injuries that you have suffered.

 Can You Carry Your Burden of Proof?

-- Negligence occurred.
+Negligence occurred.
 The physician or healthcare professional failed to reach the standard of care that is expected of them.
 The medical community standards are not the same as the practice guidelines; therefore, you would need to compare the medical provider’s actions against those of other providers in a similar situation to determine if they deviated from the “standard.”

 You suffered an injury.
 If there is no injury, even with a deviation of the standard, there is no case.
 You must show that you suffered a loss or injury as the direct result of the negligence.
 You will need to prove with a probability of more than 50 percent that the outcome would have been better with the absence of the substandard care you received.

 The negligence was the cause of your injury.
 Your loss or injury must be a direct result of the breach of duty.
 An unexpected or undesirable outcome of a medical procedure is not automatically a case of malpractice.
 Instead, you need to show that negligence or a breach of the standard of care led to an injury.
 If the physician performed within his or her duty, but your outcome was unfavorable, it is not malpractice.

-- Contributory Negligence – If your injury or loss was the result of your failure to seek or follow recommended treatments, the medical professional may be able to argue that their substandard care is not the cause of your injury; instead, your failure to follow instructions was the cause.
+Contributory Negligence – If your injury or loss was the result of your failure to seek or follow recommended treatments, the medical professional may be able to argue that their substandard care is not the cause of your injury; instead, your failure to follow instructions was the cause.

 Injured?
 Speak with a Malpractice Attorney

 To ensure that your case meets the burden of proof, have it assessed by a Connecticut medical malpractice attorney.
 An attorney will look at your case from both perspectives (plaintiff and defense) to see how the burden plays out and if there is enough evidence to establish the physician’s fault.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.